mendix/docs/content/en/docs/appstore/modules/mendix-feedback.md

 ### 1.3 Limitations

-* This widget can only be used in combination with Mendix apps
+* This module can only be used in combination with Mendix apps
-* In native mobile apps, some of the feedback metadata such as username, email address, and document name will be hard-coded, as they cannot be retrieved dynamically (to address this you can use the [Native Feedback widget](https://docs.mendix.com/appstore/modules/native-mobile-resources/) instead, located in [Native Mobile Resources](https://marketplace.mendix.com/link/component/109513))
+* In native mobile apps, some of the feedback metadata such as username, email address, and document name will be hard-coded, as they cannot be retrieved dynamically (to address this you can use the [Native Feedback widget](/appstore/modules/native-mobile-resources/) instead, located in [Native Mobile Resources](https://marketplace.mendix.com/link/component/109513))

 ## 2 Configuration {#configuration}

-You can configure the widget for certain actions in your app.
-All the configuration properties are explained on the various tabs of the properties dialog box for the widget.
+You can configure the module for certain actions in your app.
+All the configuration properties are explained on the various tabs of the properties dialog box for the module.
 The feedback feature requires the following properties to be set:

 * **Project** tab
     * **Submit successful image url** – changes the image to show on the last successfully submitted page